-Lesson Title: Multiplication of surds - Part 1 Theme: Numbers and Numeration Lesson Number: M1-L091 Class: SSS 1 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils  🖳 Write the probler ms in Opening on will be able to multiply surds. the board.
+Lesson Title: Multiplication of surds - Theme: Numbers and Numeration Part 1 Lesson Number: M1-L091 bn Number: M1-L091 Class: SSS 1 Time: 40 Learning Outcome By the end of the lesson, pupils Viite the problems in Oper Learning Outcome By the end of the lesson, pupils Write the problem ms in Opening on will be able to multiply surds. the board.